i2p/i2p.www/i2p2www/spec/proposals/166-identity-aware-proxies.rst

 3. HTTP is the Application, but the Contextual Identity is controlled with the “Authentication Hack” - Interesting possibility detailed at the end of this proposal, not the object of this proposal
-4. HTTP is the Application, but the Host is the Contextual Identity - This is the object of this proposal, which treats each Host as a potential “Web Application” and treats the threat surface as such.
+4. HTTP is the Application, but the Host is the Contextual Identity -This is the object of this proposal, which treats each Host as a potential “Web Application” and treats the threat surface as such.

 It also depends on who you think your attackers are and what you would